vjcitn/BioconductorAnnotationPipeline/README.md

 Now that all the data is built, it is time to start building the annotation packages that will be part of the Bioconductor release.
 All the code needed to build these packages are located in `BioconductorAnnotationPipeline/newPipe/`.
-Within in this directory there are 3 packages that are needed for the annotation packages.
+Within in this directory there are 3 packages that are needed.
 Since these are clones of the repos, a git pull for each of the packages should be done to be sure the most up to date version is utilized.

 ```sh
 cd AnnotationDbi